hwsdev/python-google-indexing/README.md

 # Run the indexing tool every hour
 0 * * * * cd /path/to/python-google-indexing && python indexing_scheduler.py --run-once
 ```

+## API Key Quota Management

+The tool automatically manages API quota limits:

+1. **Automatic Detection**: The tool detects when a key has reached its quota limit
+2. **Key Deactivation**: Keys that hit their quota are automatically deactivated
+3. **Key Rotation**: The system will rotate through all active keys, maximizing your indexing capacity
+4. **Key Status**: Use `python indexing_cli.py key status` to see which keys are active or inactive
+5. **Manual Reactivation**: Reset a key's status with `python indexing_cli.py key activate your-key-file.json`

+Google enforces the following quota limits:
+- 200 URLs per day per API key
+- 600 URLs per minute per user across all API keys

+By using multiple keys, you can significantly increase the number of URLs processed daily.

 ## Configuration Options